finbourne/lusid-sdk-java/sdk/docs/CustomEntityDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CustomEntityDefinitionsApi apiInstance = apiFactory.build(CustomEntityDefinitionsApi.class);

         CustomEntityDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CustomEntityDefinitionsApi.class);
         String entityType = "entityType_example"; // String | The identifier for the Custom Entity type, derived from the \"entityTypeName\" provided on creation.
         UpdateCustomEntityDefinitionRequest updateCustomEntityDefinitionRequest = new UpdateCustomEntityDefinitionRequest(); // UpdateCustomEntityDefinitionRequest | The payload containing the description of the Custom Entity type. try {
+            // uncomment the below to set overrides at the request level
+            // CustomEntityDefinition result = apiInstance.updateCustomEntityDefinition(entityType, updateCustomEntityDefinitionRequest).execute(opts);

             CustomEntityDefinition result = apiInstance.updateCustomEntityDefinition(entityType, updateCustomEntityDefinitionRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {